 - Plastics are made into new products such as new beverage containers, drainage pipes, oil bottles, benches, pens, picnic tables, fencing, clothing (e.g., t-shirts, fleece jackets) and carpeting, to name just a few of the items.

 - Aluminum cans are used to make new cans, or are incorporated into products such as engine blocks, building facades or bicycles.

 - Cartons and juice boxes are turned into cardboard boxes and tissue paper.

-Recycling systems vary from community to community and site location depending on how each has decided to operate or contract out its recycling program.
+Recycling systems vary from community to community depending on how each has decided to operate or contract out its recycling program.
 Collection can occur either at the curbside in municipalities that support that type of service or at a local depot where residents can drop off their recyclables.
-Once they are collected, recyclables are sent to a Material Recovery Facility (MRF) where they are sorted and baled for further processing into new products.
+Once they are collected, recyclables are sent to a Material Recovery Facility (MRF) where they are sorted and baled and sold to various companies for further processing into new products.

 A number of factors determine whether a community will recycle certain materials.
 These include the distance material has to travel to a Material Recovery Facility (MRF), the amount and type of recyclable materials available for collection, local economic factors and the strength of the recycled material markets.

 Multi Material Stewardship Manitoba (MMSM) is responsible for municipal printed paper and packaging recycling.
 To learn more, visit: http://www.stewardshipmanitoba.org/.
 CBCRA funds MMSM for up to 80% of the cost of collecting and processing empty beverage containers from the residential sector.